x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/org-config-transfer-attributes/org-config-transfer-attributes.md

 # Organization configuration transfer attributes

-The attributes listed in the following articles can be copied from an on-premises Exchange organization to Exchange Online as soon as the **Organization Configuration Transfer** option is selected in the Hybrid Configuration Wizard.
+The attributes listed in the following articles are copied from an on-premises Exchange organization to Exchange Online.
+These attributes are copied as soon as the **Organization Configuration Transfer** option is selected in the Hybrid Configuration Wizard.

 [Active Sync Device Access Rule](active-sync-device-access-rule.md)